Thank you to everyone for an amazing

 tonolowayfarm@gmail.com

 Located on the steep slopes of Bullpasture Mountain, Tonoloway Farm is famous for tapping black walnut trees in addition to producing hickory syrup, apple cider syrup, and classic maple syrup for a diverse taste of our Appalachian forests.
-New for 2023, they are even working on a turmeric ginger syrup!
 Tonoloway's unique new sugaring workshop is constructed of heavy timbers from the surrounding forests, and visitors are welcome to hike on the farm and enjoy panoramic mountain views over McDowell.
 Limited parking is available onsite, with plenty of additional parking along Rt.
 250 for those ready to enjoy a short hike to the sugarhouse.
 Tour buses welcome (parking along Rt.
 250 and short hike to camp).
 Wheelchair accessible (limited parking close to sugar camp to avoid short uphill hike).

 Owners: Christoph & Lauren Herby